 Use of a Contract Termination Letter

-Before you send an official contract termination letter, it is highly recommended, although not required, that you give prior written notice to the violating party along with what is called an “opportunity to cure”.
+Before you send an official termination letter, it is highly recommended, although not required, that you give prior written notice to the violating party along with what is called an “opportunity to cure.”
 The general principles of contract law do not technically require you to give the other party this opportunity, however, it will ensure that should any arbitration or legal action ensue, you have done everything possible in your control to rectify the situation.

 The Tone of a Contract Termination Letter

 Avoid the temptation to let your anger or frustration seep into the wording of your letter.
-You never know when you will want to use this vendor or employee again in the future, and having sent them an angry contract termination letter could limit those possibilities.
+You never know when you will want to use this vendor or employee again in the future, and having sent them an angry letter could limit those possibilities.
 The saying “you catch more bees with honey than with vinegar” applies strongly here as well; if you are hoping the other entity may pay for damages or make amends with you in some way, a kinder and friendlier tone will go a long way towards maintaining the positive nature of your business relationship.

 Writing a Contract Termination Letter

-A contract termination letter should include a few very specific elements to be considered accurate and serve its purpose.
+It should include a few very specific elements to be considered accurate and serve its purpose.

 Contract purpose